provideplatform/provide-postman/README.md

 The `jwt_token` included in the response will be automatically appended to the environment variable created previously.

-Subsequent requests across all collections will automatically retreive a new token as necessary and save any necessary response data as additional environment variables.
+Subsequent requests across all collections will automatically retrieve a new token as necessary and save any necessary response data as additional environment variables.